Dhruval360/Single-Destination-Shortest-Path/README.md

     - Distance value (Shortest distance from the source to that vertex calculated so far)
     - Predecessor value (Vertex id of the predecessor vertex on the path from the source to that vertex).
 * Distance value has been used as key to perform various operations on the heap
+* As the graph is represented as an *Adjacency List* and a *Min Heap* is used for the priority queue, this implementation of Dijkstra's algorithm has a time complexity of **O(ElogV)** where E is the number of edges in the graph and V is the number of vertices in the graph.

 ## Output format